eccLib Module

 Any

-Returns the items of the GtfDict
+Returns a view into the items of the GtfDict

 Returns:

-The items of the GtfDict
+The view of the items of the GtfDict

 Return type: